amigavision/amigavision.github.io/best.md

 Well, in 2026, the answer is a bit different.

 Even the real deal is not particularly fun to deal with on a daily basis.
-And, it’s prohibitively expensive, complex, prone to failure.
+And, it’s prohibitively expensive, complex, and prone to failure.
 In 2026, the “best Amiga” is not just about authenticity — it is about accuracy *and* usability.

 We believe that for most people, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance.